tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 failure to the calling application.
 It MUST NOT treat this as a secure signal to disable ECH.

-Otherwise, when the handshake completes successfully with the reference identity authenticated, the client MUST abort the connection with an "ech_required" alert.
+Otherwise, when the handshake completes successfully with the public identity authenticated, the client MUST abort the connection with an "ech_required" alert.
 The client can then regard ECH as securely disabled by the server.
 It SHOULD retry the handshake with a new transport connection and